Sommaire

 But even a rich and balanced diet may not be enough to cover these intakes: soils are depleted, losses of these precious nutrients during cooking are frequent, while needs explode from fertilization.

-Tips: This is why Boome has formulated its pregnancy vitamins specifically dosed with bioavailable and natural vitamin B9, which replaces synthetic folic acid.
-You can start before conception.
+Tips : that's why Boome formulated its pregnancy vitamins specifically dosed with bioavailable and natural vitamin B9, which replaces synthetic folic acid.
+You can start from preconception.

-What is the difference between folates and folic acid?
+What's the difference between folates and folic acid?
 It's simple.
 Folates are the natural form of vitamin B9 and are naturally found in your daily diet.
 Folic acid, on the other hand, is a synthetic form of vitamin B9.
-The problem with folic acid is that it must be converted in the body into its active form (5-MTHF) to be used, and this process is sometimes inefficient in some people.
+The problem with folic acid is that it needs to be converted in the body into its active form (5-MTHF) to be used, and this process is sometimes inefficient in some people.
 That's why we chose to use folates for the composition of our Pregnancy Multivitamin.

 Want to know more?
-Perfect timing, we tell you all about it in our dedicated article "What is Vitamin B9 for?".
+Perfect timing, we tell you everything in our dedicated article "What is Vitamin B9 for?".

-Omega-3s contribute to the baby's brain and retina development and support the emotional balance of the expectant mother.
+Omega 3s contribute to the development of the baby's brain and retina, and support the emotional balance of the expectant mother.

-🔬 EPA and DHA are essential for fetal neurogenesis and support a healthy pregnancy [5].
+🔬 EPA and DHA are essential for fetal neurogenesis and support the proper course of pregnancy [5].

 - Fatty fish (sardines, mackerel, trout...)